-- 12. If an employee decides that their grievance has not been satisfactorily resolved by the subcommittee, they may submit a written appeal to the personnel committee.
-An appeal must be received by the Council within five working days of the employee receiving the subcommittee's decision and must specify the grounds of appeal. - 13.
-Appeals may be raised on a number of grounds, e.g.: - a failure by the Council to follow its grievance policy - the decision was not supported by the evidence - the action proposed by the sub-committee was inadequate/inappropriate - new evidence has come to light since the grievance meeting. - 14.
-The appeal will be heard by a panel of three members of the personnel committee who have not previously been involved in the case.
-There may be insufficient members of the personnel committee who have not previously been involved.
-If so, the appeal panel will be a committee of three Council members who may include members of the personnel committee.
-The appeal panel will appoint a Chair from one of its members. - 15.
+- 11. If an employee decides that their grievance has not been satisfactorily resolved by the hearing panel, they may submit a written appeal to the appeal panel.
+An appeal must be received by the Council within five working days of the employee receiving the hearing panel decision and must specify the grounds of appeal. - 12.
+Appeals may be raised on a number of grounds, e.g.: - a. a failure by the Council to follow its grievance policy - b. the decision was not supported by the evidence - c. the action proposed by the hearing panel was inadequate/inappropriate - d. new evidence has come to light since the grievance meeting. - 13.
+The appeal will be heard by an appeal panel, made up of three members of the hearing/appeal panel pool appointed by the Personnel Committee.
+The appeal panel will appoint a Chair from one of its members. - 14.
 The employee will be notified, in writing, usually within 10 working days of receipt of the appeal of the time, date and place of the appeal meeting.
 The meeting will normally take place within 25 working days of the Council's receipt of the appeal.
 The employee will be advised that they may be accompanied by a workplace colleague, a trade union representative or a trade union official.

-- 16. At the appeal meeting, the Chair will: - introduce the panel members to the employee - explain the purpose of the meeting, which is to hear the employee's reasons for appealing against the decision of the staffing sub-committee - explain the action that the appeal panel may take. - 17.
-The employee (or companion) will be asked to explain the grounds of appeal. - 18.
-The Chairman will inform the employee that they will receive the decision and the panel's reasons, in writing, within five working days of the appeal meeting. - 19.
-The appeal panel may decide to uphold the decision of the staffing committee or substitute its own decision. - 20.
+- 15. At the appeal meeting, the Chair will: - a. introduce the panel members to the employee - b. explain the purpose of the meeting, which is to hear the employee's reasons for appealing against the decision of the staffing sub-committee - c. explain the action that the appeal panel may take. - 16.
+The employee (or companion) will be asked to explain the grounds of appeal. - 17.
+The Chairman will inform the employee that they will receive the decision and the panel's reasons, in writing, within five working days of the appeal meeting. - 18.
+The appeal panel may decide to uphold the decision of the hearing panel or substitute its own decision. - 19.
 The decision of the appeal panel is final.